aritchie/bluetoothle/docs/characteristics.md

 characteristic.ReadInterval(TimeSpan).Subscribe(result => { result.Data... });

-// discover all characteristics without finding services first device.WhenAnyCharacteristicDiscovered().Subscribe(characteristic => {});
+// discover all characteristics without finding services first
+// you should not use this in production - it is more for easy discovery
+// you should use GetKnownService/GetKnownCharacteristic
+device.WhenAnyCharacteristicDiscovered().Subscribe(characteristic => {});

 // will continue to read in a loop until ending bytes (argument) is detected